 Also be prepared to answer questions like “Will this animal be used for hunting, companionship, or service?
 Will it be boarded?
 Traveling extensively?”
-These answers will help you to determine what type of preventative care you’ll want to provide.
+These answers will help you to determine what type of preventive care you’ll want to provide.
 After year one, annual blood work should be done and recorded so as to have a record of a “baseline” as our pets rarely let on if they’re not feeling well.
 This will reveal things like thyroid function, liver function, insulin production, cancer precursors, enzymatic function and will really tell you how your pet’s immune system is functioning, plus having an ongoing history of it will alert you to any changes.
 Knowing something is amiss is the key to treating something before it gets out of hand.
 Older animals or those with chronic medical conditions should be seen more often to keep closer tabs on them.

 Pets should be fed a quality diet.
 For dogs and cats that means a diet of fresh foods free of artificial preservatives and poor quality byproducts and grains, two to three times a day.
 Most health problems in pets can be prevented with proper nutrition.
 Avoiding obesity is a primary factor for longevity.
 Leaving a bowl of food down tends to lead to obesity and also allows food to oxidize, losing important nutrients and in the worst-case scenario, goes rancid.
 When storing your pet’s food, keep it sealed up tightly in a dark, cool place.
 Cats do much better long term on a high-quality canned food rather than dry.
 This maintains their hydration and prevents urinary tract infections, kidney disease, and liver disease.
 Warm water, enzymes, probiotics, and fresh meat should be added to your pets’ meal whenever possible.
 Avoid any foods high in fats like grease drippings, or high in starches like breads and cookies as both these types of foods can cause problems.
 Of course, fresh water needs to be available and don’t forget to wash the water bowl frequently.